Photographic History of Table Mountain

 nearby

-hills were either removed or 'shaved off' to accommodate the
+hills were either removed or 'shaved off' to accommodate the widening

-widening freeway and truck
+freeway and 'truck

-This was the closest place to duplicate the previous location used in
+This was the closest place the author found that duplicated the

-the 1920s picture.
+picture.

 When Abbot and his partners arrived in the upper Lone Pine Canyon, they